isaaclhk/Projects/Python projects/breast cancer prediction.md

 ![confmat3](https://user-images.githubusercontent.com/71438259/209177645-9a70d886-4627-4cb5-88b9-7f2cae33659e.png)

 Compared to the predictions generated from y_pred, the predictions from y_pred2 are less accurate.
-An examination of the confusion matrix tells us that the number of false positives increased significantly, but the number of false negatives is minimized to 0. </br>
+An examination of the confusion matrix tells us that the number of false positives increased significantly, but the number of false negatives is minimized to 0.
+This will reduce the chance of having missed diagnoses and allow doctors to concentrate their time on reviewing tumors that are not likely benign.
+To further reduce the probability of type 2 errors, the prediction threshold can be further tightened from .05 to .01 or less. </br>
-If deployed in a clinical setting, this model and others like this may potentially reduce the workload of healthcare staff by efficient classification.
+If deployed in a clinical setting, this model and others like this may potentially reduce the workload of healthcare staff through efficient classification.